-An icon of Rome and the entire country, and one of the most important landmarks in Italy is the Colosseum, an impressive feat of architecture that has lasted centuries.
+An icon of Rome and the entire country, and one of the most important Italian landmarks is the Colosseum.
+This is an impressive feat of architecture that has lasted centuries.

 Some of the gladiator tournaments would last a few days.
 The emperor sponsored free food for attendees to entice them to stay for the entire festival.